If you enjoy lemon desserts, you will love this luscious Lemon Poppy Seed Cake!

 I was thrilled to be able to review Debbie Macomber’s Christmas Cookbook.
 I reviewed Debbie Macomber’s Cedar Cove Cookbook a few months ago, so my anticipation for her Christmas cookbook was extremely high.
-I truly love her recipes.
-Her BBQ Chicken & Lemon Cake I made was easy to prepare and outstanding.
+Her BBQ Chicken & Lemon Poppy Seed Cake I made was easy to prepare and outstanding.

 You probably already know that Debbie Macomber is a #1 New York Times bestselling author.
 She has written over 100 novels including the very popular Cedar Cove series.
-Theearlier this fall.
-If you missed the Cedar Cove series this year, it will be back this coming year.
+The earlier this fall.
+If you missed the Cedar Cove series this year, it would be back this coming year.

 What did I think about Debbie Macomber’s Christmas Cookbook?